olanciotti/halo-challenge/README.md

 Also Cucumber tags can be used to run the tests by specific groups:
-- To run the tests associated with place an order functionality: npx cypress run --env tags=@placeOrderWithUser
+- To run the tests associated with place an order functionality: npx cypress run --env tags=@placeOrder
 - To run the tests associated to login page: npx cypress run --env tags=@login